Privacy Notice

 1. Controller and contact person

-In exceptional cases, we are jointly responsible for specific data processing with other controllers: We and LinkedIn process business page insight data on our social network page as joint controllers, whereby LinkedIn is contractually responsible to fulfill the data subject rights and we will forward your requests.
+The contact person and so-called controller for the processing of your personal data when you visit this website within the meaning of the General Data Protection Regulation (GDPR) is: StratifAI GmbH Großenhainer Str.
+98 01127 Dresden Germany Email: privacy@stratifai.comIn exceptional cases, we are jointly responsible for specific data processing with other controllers: We and LinkedIn process business page insight data on our social network page as joint controllers, whereby LinkedIn is contractually responsible to fulfill the data subject rights and we will forward your requests.
 More information can be found in this privacy notice.

 2. Data protection officer